Squeeze (The X-Files): Plot

 Mulder and Scully find no documentation on Tooms' life.
-They visit retired detective Frank Briggs (Henry Beckman), who recounts his experiences of the investigation into the 1933 murders.
+They visit retired detective Frank Briggs (Henry Beckman), who recounts his investigation into the 1933 murders.
 Briggs brings out old photographs of Tooms—who has not aged in sixty years—and gives them the address of Tooms' former apartment building.
 There, Mulder and Scully find a "nest" constructed out of newspaper and bile in the building's crawl space, as well as several trophy items taken from past victims.
 Mulder suspects that Tooms is a mutant who can hibernate for thirty years at a time after consuming five human livers.
 As the two leave, Tooms, who is hiding in the rafters, stealthily takes the necklace Scully is wearing as a new trophy.

-Mulder and Scully put the apartment under surveillance, but Colton has them taken off the job.
-Mulder finds Scully's necklace in Tooms' apartment and tries to call his partner, but her phone line has been cut.
-Tooms breaks into her apartment through a tiny air vent to kill her, but Mulder rushes there and apprehends him first.
-Tooms is put in an institution for the criminally insane where he begins to build another nest using newspaper.
-At the institution, Scully informs Mulder that medical tests on Tooms show an abnormal skeletal and muscle system, and a rapidly declining metabolism.
+Mulder and Scully put Tooms' apartment under surveillance, but Colton has them taken off the job.
+Mulder finds Scully's necklace inside the apartment and tries to call his partner, but her phone line has been cut.
+Tooms breaks into Scully's apartment through a tiny air vent to kill her, but Mulder rushes there and apprehends him first.
+Tooms is institutionalized and begins to build another nest using newspaper.
+Scully informs Mulder that medical tests on Tooms show an abnormal skeletal and muscle system, and a rapidly declining metabolism.
 When Tooms is given food through a slot in the door, he stares at the thin slot and grins.